Derrick Douglas

 Derrick Dewayne Douglas (born August 10, 1968) is an American former professional football player who was a running back for two seasons in the National Football League (NFL).
 He played college football for the Louisiana Tech Bulldogs and was selected by the Tampa Bay Buccaneers in the sixth round of the 1990 NFL draft.

 College career

 Douglas played at Louisiana Tech University for four seasons, from 1986 to 1989.
 In his junior and senior seasons, Douglas saw significant playing time at running back.
 In 1988, as a junior, Douglas also saw action as a kick returner for the Bulldogs.
-In 1989, after rushing for 1,232 yards and 11 touchdowns in his senior season, Douglas was named a 1st team all South-Independent, and a honorable mention All-American.
+In 1989, after rushing for 1,232 yards and 11 touchdowns in his senior season, Douglas was named a 1st team all South-Independent, and an honorable mention All-American.
 Douglas is tenth all-time in rushing yards and fifth all-time in single season rushing yards for Louisiana Tech.